-The coordinator or beneficiary concerned must cooperate diligently and provide - within the deadline requested - any information and data in addition to deliverables and reports already submitted (including information on the use of resources).
+The coordinator or beneficiary concerned must cooperate diligently and provide - within the deadline requested - any information and data in addition to deliverables and reports already submitted.
 The granting authority may request beneficiaries to provide such information to it directly.
 Sensitive information and documents will be treated in accordance with Article 13.